 Telephone: (702) 384 4470

-Exotic and exciting dining is offered in a cosy Middle-Eastern tent where diners lounge on cushions on the floor, or on comfy low couches, to enjoy a traditional Moroccan meal.
-Robed waiters explain the six-course fixed-price menus, while belly dancers gyrate provocatively.
-The meals are accompanied by homemade Moroccan bread and, if offered, be sure to try the filet mignon (marinated and grilled in Moroccan spices).
+Exotic and exciting dining is offered in a cosy Middle-Eastern tent where diners lounge on cushions on the floor, or on low couches, to enjoy a traditional Moroccan meal.
+Robed waiters explain the six-course fixed-price menus, while belly dancers dance around.
+The meals are accompanied by homemade Moroccan bread.
+Be sure to try the filet mignon, marinated and grilled in Moroccan spices.
 Algerian wines are available.
 Open for dinner nightly.
 Reservations required.

 Address: 3900 Paradise Road